azurecz/k8s-workshop-developer/module04/README.md

 Wait until Deployment object upgrades our environment.
 Close existing application window and open our app again.
 You should see image change from Microsoft logo to Azure logo we have mapped to application via share.

-# Use ConfigMap to tweek nginx.conf
+# Use ConfigMap to tweek nginx configuration
 Currently for our probes we are accessing root of SPA application which is too big taking away network and storage IO.
 We might one some more lightweight probe to check health status.
 Also we want to standardize on single url for all apps (/health) and do not want to implement changes in code itself.
 NGINX allows for configuring such health paths itself.

 We want to change NGINX configuration without rebuilding container image.
 There might more configuration options that we want to tweek during deployment perhaps providing different settings for dev, test and production environment.
 General rule is not to change container image between environments!